 Table of Contents

-Here is a guide to Halkidiki that will help you discover more of the Greek mainland’s beauty and will make you book your next holidays to Greece to a destination that might not be an island, but doesn’t lack any of the country’s best qualities.
+Here is a guide to Halkidiki, Greece that will help you discover more of the mainland’s beauty and will make you book your next trip to Greece to a destination that might not be an island and doesn't need you to reach it by boat, but promises you won't miss any of the country’s best qualities.

-Coast of Halkidiki - credits: holidayify.com
+Coast of Halkidiki, Greece - credits: holidayify.com

-Halkidiki is located a stone's throw from Thessaloniki and the three peninsulas of Kassandra, Sithonia, and Athos offer holidays for all tastes: intense nightlife in Kassandra, tranquility, and exotic beaches in Sithonia, and a serene family atmosphere on Mount Athos.
+Halkidiki is located a stone's throw from Thessaloniki and the three peninsulas of Kassandra, Sithonia, and Athos offer holidays for all tastes: intense nightlife in Kassandra, tranquility, and exotic beaches in Sithonia peninsula, and a serene family atmosphere on Mount Athos.

 There, you will also find prestigious diving centers and water sports centers.
 The accommodation options are endless, from rooms to let and picturesque hostels to famous, award-winning, and luxury complexes.

-How to reach Halkidiki
+How to reach Halkidiki in Northern Greece

 Halkidiki - credits: travelbeam.co.uk

+As mentioned above, you won't need a boat to reach Halkidiki.
 You can drive to Halkidiki through the existing road network.
 The beauty of Halkidiki is unique and having your own car is the best opportunity to explore every corner of it.
 This way you can reach places that are not accessible by any means of public transport.

 It is probably the easiest and more carefree way to get around Halkidiki without your car, while we should mention that there are also regular itineraries from Thessaloniki and Athens to Halkidiki and vice versa.

 Unfortunately, Halkidiki does not have its own airport.
 However, Macedonia International Airport of Thessaloniki is the nearest airport which is located just 16 km from the center of Thessaloniki and serves guests who want to travel by air.

-Halkidiki beach - credits: letsgotours.com
+Beaches within dense pine forests in Halkidiki - credits: letsgotours.com

-With a total coastline of 550 km, it offers beaches for all tastes and moods, vibrant with beach bars and water sports that are usually found on the Kassandra peninsula, such as the beach of Fourka, Kallithea, Pefkochori, and Paliouri.
+With a total coastline of 550 km, it offers pristine beaches for all tastes and moods, vibrant with beach bars and water sports that are usually found on the Kassandra peninsula, such as Fourka, Kallithea, Pefkochori, and Paliouri.

 On the peninsula of Sithonia, you can find much quieter beaches which are usually preferred by camping enthusiasts, since the area, among other things, offers organized campings, several of which are famous, such as Armenistis and Kalamitsi.

-In Glarokavos on the beautiful beach of the same name, in Pearl of Kallithea, Babewatch and Aqua Mare in Fourka, Navagos and Lefki Ammos, the new hot spot in Paliouri, you will definitely find the perfect spot spend the night with a refreshing cocktail in hand.
+In Glarokavos on the beautiful beach of the same name, in Pearl of Kallithea, Aqua Mare in Fourka, Navagos and Lefki Ammos, the new hot spot in Paliouri, you will definitely find the perfect spot to spend the night with a refreshing cocktail in hand.

-If you want to dive from the rocks, among the pines, Kavourotripes is the right beach for nudists and non-nudists.
-For a calm swim among imposing white rocks, head to Karydi beach, near Vourvourou.
+If you want to dive from the rocks, among the pines, Kavourotripes is the perfect place for nudists and non-nudists.
+For a calm swim among imposing white rocks, head to Karydi, near Vourvourou.
 For castles with white sand and turquoise dives, do not skip the Armenistis.

-Drop anchor in Porto Koufos and listen into ancient Greece
+2. Drop anchor in Porto Koufos and listen into ancient Greece

 Porto Koufos - credits: halkidiki.gr

-It is one of the safest coves and anchorages in Northern Greece that although its entrance is near the west side of the peninsula, then the bay turns 90 degrees to the north thus providing safe coverage in all weathers, even during strong winds.
+It is one of the safest coves and anchorages in Northern Greece.
+Although its entrance is near the west side of the peninsula, the bay turns 90 degrees to the north thus providing safe coverage in all weathers, even during strong winds.

-Within the bay, several smaller coves are created, the most important of which is the inlet and the ‘Gura’ cove, which is located in front of the ruins of the former large Turkish barracks.
+Within the bay, several smaller secluded coves are created, the most important of which is the inlet and the ‘Gura’ cove, which is located in front of the ruins of the former large Turkish barracks.
 The edges of the entrance are about 90 m high and rocky.